-DHMH agencies, including the Office of the Chief Medical Examiner, the Maryland Medical Assistance Program (Medicaid), the Office of the Inspector General, the Office of Health Care Quality and the Division of Drug Control.
+MDH agencies, including the Office of the Chief Medical Examiner, the Maryland Medical Assistance Program (Medicaid), the Office of the Inspector General, the Office of Health Care Quality and the MDH Office of Controlled Substances Administration.
 These agencies must have an existing investigation prior to submitting a data request.

-may submit a request to DHMH for a copy of their own prescription history.
+may submit a request to MDH for a copy of their own prescription history.

 PDMP Technical Advisory Committee (TAC)

 , composed of four medical practitioners and a pharmacist appointed by the MDH Secretary.
 The TAC reviews requests for prescription information from investigators and other states’ PDMP and provides clinical guidance and interpretation of the data requested to the Department and the data recipient.

 The PDMP also makes prescription data available for researchers, public education and reporting purposes.
 However, information that could identify a patient, prescriber, dispenser or any other individual is redacted before disclosure.

 Prescription information obtained from the PDMP may only be re-disclosed by the original recipient to facilitate the treatment of a patient.

 7. Who is responsible for oversight and operation of the PDMP?